Billion Dollar Bully

 Billion Dollar Bully is a documentary film about Yelp and its alleged business practices.
-The film is directed by Kaylie Milliken and produced by Prost Productions.
+The film was directed by Kaylie Milliken and produced by Prost Productions.
 The film was released on May 21, 2019.

 Production background

 Milliken said that she decided to take on the project when her doctor told her that she had begun seeing negative Yelp reviews for her practice that she was unable to reconcile with actual patient visits, and that she had become convinced that some of the reviews were fictitious when a complaint was posted describing symptoms she had never seen in her practice.

 Business Insider reported that on the day following the film's initial press release and Kickstarter campaign, Yelp stock declined by 4% in afternoon trading.

 The Hollywood Reporter announced on August 12, 2015, that public relations specialist Michael Levine, would become the executive producer for Billion Dollar Bully.
 Levine has represented 58 Academy Award winners, most notably including Charlton Heston.
 The film has an unspecified budget, and some backers were requesting that they remain unnamed.